-Medulloblastoma is the most common malignant posterior fossa tumor in children and represents about 20% of all pediatric CNS cancers.
-It has a bimodal peak at age 3 to 4 yr and at age 8 to 10 yr but can occur throughout childhood.
+Medulloblastoma is the most common malignant posterior fossa tumor in children and the second most common of all pediatric central nervous system cancers Overview of Brain Tumors in Children Brain tumors are the most common solid cancer in children 15 years of age and are the 2nd leading cause of childhood death due to cancer.
+Diagnosis is typically by imaging (usually MRI) and... read more (about 20% of the total).
+It has a bimodal peak at age 3 to 4 years and at age 8 to 10 years but can occur throughout childhood.
 Medulloblastoma is a type of primitive neuroectodermal tumor (PNET).

 Etiology of medulloblastoma is unknown in most patients, but medulloblastoma may occur with certain syndromes (eg, Gorlin syndrome, Turcot syndrome).